OWASP/owasp-mastg/Document/0x02c-Acknowledgements.md

 - If the "MSTG Advocate" status is granted and you'd like to maintain it, the aforementioned contributions must remain consistent after the initial period as well.
 You should keep collecting this evidence and send us a *contribution report* yearly.
 - [Financial donations](https://owasp.org/www-project-mobile-security-testing-guide/#div-donate) are not part of the eligibility criteria but will be listed for completion.
-- Re-shared publications and blog posts linked in MSTG text must be **exclusively educational** and focus on mobile security or MASVS/MSTG and **not fundamentally promote company products/services**.
+- Re-shared publications and blog posts linked in MSTG text must be **educational** and focus on mobile security or MASVS/MSTG and **not endorse company products/services**.
+- Advocate Companies may use the logo and links to MASVS/MSTG resources as part of their communication but cannot use them as an endorsement by OWASP as a preferred provider of software and services.
+  - Example of what's ok: list “MSTG Advocate” status on website home page, in about company slides in sales presentations, on sales collateral.
+  - Example of what's not ok: an “MSTG Advocate” cannot claim they are OWASP certified.
 - The quality of the application of the MASVS/MSTG by these companies [has not been vetted by the MSTG team](https://github.com/OWASP/owasp-masvs/blob/master/Document/0x04-Assessment_and_Certification.md#owasps-stance-on-masvs-certifications-and-trust-marks).

 > The OWASP Foundation is very grateful for the support by the individuals and organizations listed.
 However please note, the OWASP Foundation is strictly vendor neutral and does not endorse any of its supporters.
 MSTG Advocates do not influence the content of the MASVS or MSTG in any way.